 - Federally mandated categorical industries — detailed on the EPA's website.

-- Users who have a reasonable potential for adversely affecting the operation Broad Run Water Reclamation Facility or for violating any pretreatment standard or requirement.
+- Users who have a reasonable potential to adversely affect the operations of Broad Run Water Reclamation Facility or for violating any pretreatment standard or requirement.

 Industrial Waste Survey (IWS)

-Loudoun Water surveys businesses that have a reasonable potential for adversely affecting the wastewater reclamation facility or for violating any federal or local standards.
-In 2016, 68 businesses in the Loudoun Water service area were asked to verify their business activity and wastewater characteristics.
-Loudoun Water will review the survey and, if necessary, sample wastewater discharges to determine if a business should be subject to pretreatment requirements.
+Loudoun Water continually surveys businesses to determine if a reasonable potential exists to adversely affect the wastewater reclamation facility or violate any Federal standard or Local Limits.
+Loudoun Water evaluates the information and, if necessary, samples wastewater discharges to confirm if a business should be subject to pretreatment requirements.